Loders

-Description

 The parish of Loders comprises three settlements.
 In the east is Uploders which has a public house, The Crown, and a chapel.
 To the west of Uploders and separated from it by a few fields is Yondover, where the village road crosses the River Asker.
 The village playing field and two farms are located here.
 West of Yondover and separated from it by the river and the disused railway line of the Bridport Railway branch line, is Lower Loders, generally known as just Loders.
 Lower Loders has a public house, The Loders Arms, a church, dedicated to St Mary Magdalen, a village hall, several farms, and a primary school, which celebrated its 150th anniversary in 2019.

 In his book Portrait of Dorset, Ralph Wightman gave an agricultural assessment of Loders as having "more than its share of soil variations but most of them are good soils.
 The result is a village of fertile fields but with an amazing difference in levels."